6th English Language Arts Unit 18

 What are Customs?

-In India, people might greet each other with a respectful “Namaste” and a slight bow.
-Customs can also include food traditions, like eating turkey on Thanksgiving in the United States or having a tea ceremony in China.
-These customs help shape our identities and give us a sense of belonging.
+Customs are traditional practices and rituals that define how people within a culture interact and celebrate.
+They’re passed down through generations, such as shaking hands when meeting someone.
+In India, greetings often include a respectful “Namaste” with a slight bow.
+Food traditions also reflect customs—like eating turkey on Thanksgiving in the United States or holding a tea ceremony in China.
+These shared customs shape our identities and create a sense of belonging.

 What are Social Studies?